shininstef/shininstef/README.md

 ## 🌺 About Me
 Hi!
-I'm Stephanie, a B.S. in Computer Science and Techonology @ Tec De Monterrey.
-As student and professional I am interested in Data Science, Machine Learning and Natural Language Processing.
+I'm Stephanie, a B.S. in Computer Science and Technology @ Tec De Monterrey.
+As a student and professional I am interested in Data Science, Machine Learning and Natural Language Processing.

 ⭐ Enthusiast in social movement and equality within the STEM areas.
-Teaching is other of my passions.
+Teaching is another of my passions.